neilsarkar/pogp/README.md

 * prototype and playtest game logic in rust, c++, c# or typescript in the browser

-* compile the same game logic code for unreal, unity, bevy, godot etc
+* compile your logic for unreal, unity, bevy, godot etc (WIP)

-* support online multiplayer by running the same game logic code on a server or exchanging binary inputs or state peer to peer
+* support online multiplayer by running your logic on a server or exchanging binary input payloads peer to peer

 ### **Open**